barrygilreath3/react-portfolio/README.md

 # React Portfolio

 ## Task
-In this task, I was assigned to create a personal portfolio using React.JS and deploy it to GitHub Pages.
+For this task, I was assigned to create a personal portfolio using React.JS and deploy it to GitHub Pages.

 ## User Story